kduckets/Megastream/README.md

 ##Megastream

 Run with nodemon.
-To install dependencies:
+To install node and dependencies:

-npm install

-#install bower

-bower install

-#install node

 cd to megastream folder